Jostle’s compliance with GDPR

 Lawfulness of processing

-Jostle’s basis for the processing of personal data of your people is that the processing is necessary for the performance of a contract to which your people are a party, ie. our contract with you.
-As the controller, you are ultimately responsible for ensuring that you have a valid reason for the processing of your people data within Jostle.
-There are a few options that you could consider:
+Jostle’s basis for the processing of personal data of your people is that the processing is necessary for the operation of the Jostle platform (the Jostle Service you subscribe to).
+As the controller, you are ultimately responsible for ensuring that you have a valid reason for the processing of personal private information within Jostle.
+Reasonable reasons include:

 It is likely that you need to make similar assessments for other business systems, so choose the one that works best for your organization.